leptr/panvasjs/README.md

 - `removeChars(text, characters)` - takes two strings as an output; string characters contains all the characters that you want removed from the original string and returns the result
 - `removeCharAt(text, index)` - removes the character at the given index from the given string and returns the result
 - `replaceCharAt(text, index, replacement)` - replaces the character at the given index from the given string with the given replacement and returns the result
+- `Storage.save(name, data)` - saves data under the given name in the local storage
+- `Storage.load(name)` - return the data saved in the local storage under the given name
+- `Storage.removeItem(name)` - deletes the saved data under the given name
+- `Storage.clear()` - clears all the data saved in the local storage
+- `Storage.itemAtIndex(index)` - return the data saved under the given index.
+Comes in handy when you need to loop through saved data
+- `autoUpdate(object)` - automatically updates the object that is passed to it; usually called whilst creating an isntance of a class by calling `autoUpdate(this)`; requires the object to have the `update` method
+- `stopAutoUpdate(object)` - removes the given object from the auto update list

 ## Classes